-Shannon Daneshrad, M.A., AMFT is an Associate Marriage and Family Therapist (AMFT 97344) who practices individual and couples psychotherapy under the supervision of Paula Bruce, Ph.D.
+Shannon Daneshrad, M.A. is a Registered Psychological Assistant (PSB94024192) who practices individual and couples psychotherapy under the supervision of Paula E. Bruce, Ph.D.
 (PSY16248).
-She received her Master of Arts in Clinical Psychology, with an emphasis in Marriage and Family Therapy from Pepperdine University.
-She is currently working on her Doctorate (Psy.D.) in Applied Clinical Psychology from The Chicago School of Professional Psychology, Los Angeles.
+She received her Master of Arts in Clinical Psychology, with an emphasis in Marriage and Family Therapy from Pepperdine University and has nearly completed her Doctorate (Psy.D.) in Applied Clinical Psychology from The Chicago School of Professional Psychology, Los Angeles.
 Shannon has experience working with a wide range of clients (children, teens and adults) in a variety of areas including anxiety, depression, trauma, substance abuse, intimacy, ASD, ADHD and relational issues.
 She has a particular interest in working with teens and adults struggling with issues including family conflict, dating/marriage, separation/divorce, bereavement, workplace issues, and life transitions.
 Shannon's approach is aimed at finding underlying causes to symptoms that will help the client attain a deeper connection.
 She is fluent in both English and Farsi.

 Leor Ram, M.A., AMFT, APCC, is an Associate Marriage and Family Therapist (AMFT 100947) and an Associate Professional Clinical Counselor (APCC 4173) practicing individual, couple, and group psychotherapy under the supervision of Paula E. Bruce, Ph.D.
 (PSY16248).
 Leor received his Master of Arts in Clinical Psychology, with an emphasis in Marriage and Family Therapy, from Pepperdine University’s Graduate School of Education and Psychology.
 Through his work at the Trevor Project and intensive training at The Maple Counseling Center in Beverly Hills, Leor has experience working with a wide range of clients.
 Leor’s psychotherapeutic approach aims to treat a variety of concerns, including depression, anxiety, trauma, substance use, intimacy, attachment issues, learning and behavioral difficulties, and relationship distress.
 Leor also has a strong background in working with members of the LGBTQ community, and has done extensive research and international presentations on contemporary difficulties facing this population.
 He also facilitates process groups for adults looking to learn more about themselves and their interpersonal relationships in social settings.
 Leor’s style of therapeutic treatment is directed toward creating a space where clients can gain insight into their thoughts, actions, and emotions in order to provide a healthier and happier connection to themselves and others, as well as a more desired way of navigating through their lives.
 Leor is multicultural and multilingual, and can provide therapy in both English and Hebrew.